 This course introduces students to operations research models and methodologies to optimize the design, development and operation of engineered systems.
 The course focuses on formulating, building and solving optimization models primarily using Microsoft Excel.
 Topics covered include linear programming, assignment models, transportation and network models, project management, decision analysis & risk, queueing models, and nonlinear optimization.
-Credit will be granted for only one of ENGR 253, ENGR 298 (2021-2022), ENGR 252, CSCI 335, MATH 335.
+Credit will be granted for only one of ENGR 253, ENGR 298 (2021-2022), CSCI 335, MATH 335.
 Restricted to engineering students.
-Prerequisite: CSCI 161.
+Prerequisites: CSCI 161(pre 2023), ENGR 147.
 Three credits and a two-hour lab per week.